nicolascalev/backend-challenge/readme.md

 ### Command line commands

 I am using `ffmpeg` to process the images and I will do it from the command line.

-### Streams

-I will use streams in 2 sections:

-1. To process the images as a stream.
-2. To stream the logs of the application to an admin view.

 ### Web sockets